WhosNickDoglio/Movies/README.md

-# Movies MV* (WIP 🔨🔨🔨🔨🔨)
+# Movies MV*

-WIP in progress project that shows a small movies app with a few different MV* patterns.
+# No longer actively being developed

+The project was initially planned to be used to explore different MV* patterns implementing the same screens, due to other projects and work getting in the way development has stalled completely.
+As of right now there are no plans for further development.